OOSC2

 oosc_high_res

-To read the second edition, you will find the full PDF (11 MB) here.
+To read this second edition, you will find the full PDF (11 MB) here.

 The second edition of Object-Oriented Software Construction was published in 1997, considerably augmented from the 1988 first edition.
 For more about the book, see the Wikipedia entry about it.